By Ben

 Eat at National Food

-National Food in Tashkent stands out not for its décor, which resembles an oversized canteen, but for its vibrant, bustling atmosphere and its authentic representation of Uzbek cuisine.
+National Food in Tashkent stands out not for its décor, which resembles an oversized canteen, but for its bustling atmosphere and its authentic representation of Uzbek cuisine.
 The restaurant, always teeming with locals and travellers alike, offers a rich experience of local colour and culinary diversity.

 things to do in Tashkent